 The City has extensive mature tree cover, more than 200 acres of park space and a nine hole municipal golf course.
 There is a unique character to the City’s neighborhoods, with a wealth of housing options as diverse as our residents.
 The area’s cost of living is less than the national average and by far the lowest of any Midwestern metropolis.
 For businesses, lower overhead costs convert into increased profitability and healthy growth potential.

 Historic landmarks and districts are preserved and promote University City’s rich educational, cultural and economic history.
-The U City Delmar Loop is one such historic district that includes book and record stores, restaurants and cafes, a movie theater, galleries, boutiques and nighttime entertainment venues.
+The U City Delmar Loop is one such historic district that includes eclectic retail and record stores, restaurants and cafes, a movie theater, galleries, boutiques and nighttime entertainment venues.
 The American Planning Association named the Delmar Loop one of the nation's "Great Streets".
-Buildings along Olive Boulevard, a second major commercial corridor, include some of the oldest surviving commercial structures in the region.
+Buildings along Olive Boulevard, another major commercial corridor, include some of the oldest surviving commercial structures in the region.
+Olive Boulevard's 4-mile long corridor boosts an array of opportunity from industrial sites to small to medium size office, retail, or restaurants.

-Both University City and the State of Missouri make available several economic programs to assist in the establishment or relocation of firms to the area.
-Some examples of programs are:
+University City, the St. Louis Economic Development Partnership, and the State of Missouri make available several economic programs to assist in the establishment or relocation of firms to the area.

-For more information, follow the links to the left or contact Laura Zacher, Manager of Economic Development, Department of Community Development at (314) 505-8500.
+For more information, contact Jodie Lloyd, Manager of Economic Development, Department of Community Development at (314) 505-8522 or email.